 What’s it like to jump from a 50-year-old media organization to a 5-year-old Web pub that describes itself as “scrappy”?
 I’m about to find out.

-I’ve joined EdSurge as a senior writer, to help expand its coverage of higher education.
+I’ve joined EdSurge as a senior editor, to help expand its coverage of higher education.
 Big challenges ahead, and I’m excited for that, though I’ll miss my colleagues at The Chronicle of Higher Education, who had become like family over the years.

 To follow my stories (and the rest of EdSurge higher ed coverage), sign up for the weekly newsletter.